calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 > Thanks to remote schooling and work I spend a lot of time at home.
 Traveling abroad and doing adventurous things is a great way to spice up my life.

 I'm counting my British Isles trip as equivalent to a trip to Eastern Canada.
 I'll be less specific in the future about locations because travel plans are always fluid.
 Unfortunately, I didn't end up canoeing much this year.
-I was also only able to do a metric century rather than a full imperial century.
+I was also only able to bike a metric century rather than a full imperial century.
 Despite missing these goals I still feel like I had a very adventurous year.

 {{< begin_task_list >}}